tlswg/tls13-spec/draft-ietf-tls-tls13.md

 explicitly verify possession of the private key in the certificate.
 Finally, the client sends the Finished message under the new algorithms, keys, and secrets.
-At this point, the handshake is complete, and the client and server may begin to exchange application layer data.
+At this point, the handshake is complete, and the client and server may exchange application layer data.
 (See flow chart below.)
-Application data MUST NOT be sent prior to the completion of the first handshake (before a cipher suite other than TLS_NULL_WITH_NULL_NULL is established).
+Application data MUST NOT be sent prior to the Finished message.

        Client                                               Server